 We also collect little bags and things we get given as hotel gifts or that come on household items.
 We can use these to bag up little items to keep things well divided.

 If you are going somewhere hot you are going to need a waterproof bag.
 The same goes for if you have a kid.
 They spill a lot of stuff.
 We have this Hippychick Bumkins one and love it.
 It has two sections so you can keep things separate.
 It also has a taggy handle so you can attach it on the outside of a bag or strap it to the buggy instead of having it inside your bag.
 Extra storage if you need!

-We swear by the GB Pockit stroller.
+We swear by the GB Pockit stroller as one of our favorite family travel essentials.
 This thing folds us small enough to go into a large handbag – no joke.
-Every single time I have traveled with this I have had Mums come up to me asking about it and commenting on how awesome it is.
+Every single time I have travelled with this I have had Mums come up to me asking about it and commenting on how awesome it is.
 It comes in a range of colours so you have lots of choice with that too.
 The buggy has a lot to it, and we will do a full review of that too.
-For now what you need to know is it is light, folds up tiny and can go as hand luggage (yes we were the only parents not carrying their sleeping baby off a flight in the cold into Edinburgh, ours was wrapped warm and comfy the second we stepped off the plane.)
+For now what you need to know is it is light, folds up tiny and can go as hand luggage (yes we were the only parents not carrying their sleeping baby off a flight in the cold into Edinburgh , ours was wrapped warm and comfy the second we stepped off the plane.)

 We swear by these USB chargers even at home.
 It eliminates the need for multiple sockets and instead you can add up to six USB cables into one.
 This one is our all time favourite and has been in our travel bags from Iceland, to Koh Samui to Ibiza.
 It has never failed us.
 You can take all the sockets and have the one device suit you for the full trip.

 Tip read: How to beat jetlag

 We have this headset for Travis because we take an iPad with movies on the plane.
 Its specifically for little ones so fits nice and snug as its name suggests.